QUICK LINKS TO OTHER PRODUCT SECTIONS

 It's important that you don't yell or shake coin cans at your cat - or squirt him with water.
 The cat will associate you as the deliverable of these punishments/deterrents, and it will begin to erode the bond you have with your cat; he will become fearful of you.

 Instead, use a remote control noise maker.
-This one is very loud and will break up any cat fight or unwanted behavior.
-Remember to reassure your cat after the noise happens - he will be afraid.
+This one is used by a client who is deterring outside cats from taunting his cats through the window.
+It's also good to use when cats are fighting or scratching furniture.
+Remember to always have an attractant when you use a deterrent and reassure your cat after the noise happens - he will be afraid.

 Use positive reinforcement to encourage your cat's good behaviors.